 Need help?
 Call us at 844-700-PDCU (7328) or reach out through our Contact Us page.

-If you experienced an account takeover or attempted takeover, the FBI recommends filing a report with the Internet Crime Complaint Center (IC3).
+If you experienced an account takeover scams or an attempted takeover, the FBI recommends filing a report with the Internet Crime Complaint Center (IC3).
 Include as many details as possible names used, phone numbers, email addresses, websites you were sent to, and any accounts involved.
 When describing the incident, include terms like “Account Takeover” or “SEO poisoning.”

 This article is for educational purposes to help you recognize fraud trends and protect your information.
 If you ever feel unsure about a message or call, it’s always okay to pause and verify—scammers rely on speed and stress.